eclipse/microprofile-lra/README.md

 [CDI Annotations for LRAs](#cdi-annotations-for-lras).

-*In the reference implementation recovery is achieved by depending on an maven artefact that automatically starts up a proxy participant which listens for replay requests.
+*In the reference implementation recovery is achieved by depending on an maven artifact that automatically starts up a proxy participant which listens for replay requests.
 For this to work the proxy must start up on the same endpoint or it must be told where the coordinator resides so that it can inform the coordinator of its new location: the way in which